Mediation is a confidential process for separated couples to make arrangements for their children and/or their finances.

 Find out more or book in:

-By requesting an appointment, we will arrange for a member of our team to contact you directly within 1 working day.
+By requesting an appointment, we will arrange for a member of our team to contact you directly.
+We aim to get back to you within 3 working days.
 This is the quickest way to receive more information as it will allow us to contact you at an appropriate time for yourself, provide you with more information and have an appointment available for you, should you wish to book in.

 If you wish to call us to discuss your situation further, you can do so on 0161 872 1100 between 9am-5pm, Monday-Friday.